kanishkakat/CleaningData/CodeBook.md

 ----------------------------------------------
 Key Data Sets and Variables
 ----------------------------------------------
-The script contains seven functions which are interlinked and use various data sets and variables.
+The script run_analysis.R contains seven functions which are interlinked and use various data sets and variables.
 Find below the list of functions in the script with their repective variable and data sets description

 -----------------------------
 RunAnalysis()